fschur/Evolutionary-Reinforcement-Learning-for-OpenAI-Gym/README.md

 # Evolutionary Reinforcement Learning for OpenAI Gym
 Implementation of Augmented-Random-Search for OpenAI Gym environments in Python.
-Performance is here defined as the sample efficiency of the algorithm i.e how good is the average reward after using x episodes of interaction in the environment.
+Performance is defined as the sample efficiency of the algorithm i.e how good is the average reward after using x episodes of interaction in the environment.
 The paper can be found here: [Simple random search provides a competitive approach to reinforcement learning](https://arxiv.org/abs/1803.07055)

 ## Augmented-Random-Search (ARS)